Major Publishers Overview - Traditional Publishers with Comprehensive Curriculum in the Christian Homeschool Market

 BJUP begins reading instruction in kindergarten.
 The phonics program is contained within Beginnings K/5 and Phonics and Reading 1.
 Beginnings K/5 provides all you need for kindergarten aside from math curriculum and Bible instruction.
 The goal of the K/5 program is exposure to beginning concepts without pressure.
 Phonics and Reading 1 continues with phonics and correlates that instruction with other language arts areas.
 While there are a variety of informal activities in the K-1 programs, they lean toward more formal learning than some find necessary in the home school.
 You might use other methods for early elementary levels (particularly kindergarten), switching to BJUP when you feel it is appropriate.

-The elementary grades math program does not stress advanced computation skills as does A Beka's.
-BJUP math strives to develop understanding of math with manipulatives and thought-provoking word problems.
+BJU Press's math strives to develop understanding of math with manipulatives and thought-provoking word problems.
 This approach requires more one-on-one presentation than do some other math programs.
-At upper levels, BJUP math encourages children to think and analyze through well designed word problems, but requires more one-on-one presentation than do many other math programs, especially for high school level.
+At upper levels, BJU Press math encourages children to think and analyze through well designed word problems, but it requires more one-on-one presentation than do many other math programs, especially for high school level.

 The Bible curriculum for junior and senior high school is well written, purposeful, and easy to use, even without the teacher's editions.

 Families with only one or two grade levels to teach generally find they can make use of BJUP texts and teacher's editions more easily than families with more grade levels to teach.
 The problem of getting through the large amount of material in the teacher's editions sometimes causes families to use only the texts or workbooks, thereby eliminating essential parts of many courses.
 Consider whether or not you have the time to use these courses properly before buying.
 If you are short on teaching time, consider using online, DVD, or harddrive presentations of most BJUP courses that are available through BJU Press's distance learning options.